anassalamah/nlp-project/README.md

 * [DONE] Collect wikipedia articles

-* [NICK] Break Wikipedia articles into separate pages
+* [DONE] Break Wikipedia articles into separate pages (except for about 50 missing ones, use look up table to find the filename to read for a given guess)

-* [JORDAN] Take a question text block and identify all interesting words for the bag-of-words match
+* [JORDAN] Take a question text block and identify all interesting words for the bag-of-words match (e.g. just throw out stopwords), return interesting words as a list.

+* [ANAS] Take a .csv list of all possible answers (wiki_links.csv) and output a new .csv file with a column for PERSON (boolean) based on freebase results

-* [OPEN] Take a list of words and a wikipeida article, return a SCORE for the article based on the words
+* [OPEN] Take input (1) list of words and (2) wikipedia link guess -> open associated wikipeida article text file, return a SCORE for the article based on if the words from the list appear in the article.

-* [OPEN] Figure out if the question text block is asking about a person
+* [OPEN] Take a question text block and assign a probability of it asking for a PERSON. (figure out from the question text based on pronouns in the text)

-* [OPEN] Verify that the list of pronouns we are checking is an complete (exhaustive) list
+* [OPEN] Verify that the list of pronouns we are checking is complete (exhaustive) list.

 * [OPEN] Go through unidentified links file (unidentified_links.csv) and try to correct the guess.
 Otherwise, these are the links for which we will not have wikipeida data.